soxueren/atsd/administration/restarting.md

 ### `/opt/atsd` directory

-ATSD uses `/opt/atsd` directory to store log files, backup files, and other files.
+ATSD uses the `/opt/atsd` directory to store log files, backup files, and other files.
 If this directory is owned by root, ATSD cannot function properly.

 * Solution: Stop all ATSD services.
 Grant ownership to `/opt/atsd` directory to the 'axibase' user.